Penguins Mug For Camera, Take A Pretty Great 'Selfie'

 📷 Matthew McKay#Antarctica #justanotherdayattheoffice #awesome pic.twitter.com/f7jsB1ZV2z

-The "selfie" video clip will likely avoid the legal troubles of another recent high-profile animal selfie, because the camera was already rolling when the penguins gathered around it, as The Washington Post pointed out.
+The "selfie" video clip is likely to avoid the legal troubles of another recent high-profile animal selfie, because the camera was already rolling when the penguins gathered around it, as The Washington Post pointed out.

 The famous "monkey selfie" case took years to resolve, after a macaque snapped a photo of himself in the jungles of Indonesia with a wildlife photographer's camera.